-- a) Financial assets at the fair value through profit or loss: "Financial assets at fair value through profit/loss" are financial assets other than the ones that are managed with business model that aims to hold to collect contractual cash flows or business model that aims to collect both the contractual cash flows and cash flows arising from the sale of the assets; and if the contractual terms of the financial asset do not lead to cash flows representing solely payments of principal and interest at certain date; that are either acquired for generating a profit from short- term fluctuations in prices or are financial assets included in a portfolio aiming to short-term profit making.
+a) Financial assets at the fair value through profit or loss: "Financial assets at fair value through profit/loss" are financial assets other than the ones that are managed with business model that aims to hold to collect contractual cash flows or business model that aims to collect both the contractual cash flows and cash flows arising from the sale of the assets; and if the contractual terms of the financial asset do not lead to cash flows representing solely payments of principal and interest at certain date; that are either acquired for generating a profit from short- term fluctuations in prices or are financial assets included in a portfolio aiming to short-term profit making.
 Financial assets at the fair value through profit or loss are initially recognized at fair value and remeasured at their fair value after recognition.
+All gains and losses arising from these valuations are reflected in the income statement.

+The fair value measurements of the financial assets at fair value through profit/loss are considered to include the negative effects Covid-19 pandemic.

-All gains and losses arising from these valuations are reflected in the income statement. - Financial Assets at Fair Value Through Other Comprehensive Income: In addition to financial assets b) within a business model that aims to hold to collect contractual cash flows and aims to hold to sell, financial asset with contractual terms that lead to cash flows are solely payments of principal and interest at certain dates, they are classified as fair value through other comprehensive income.
+b) Financial Assets at Fair Value Through Other Comprehensive Income: In addition to financial assets within a business model that aims to hold to collect contractual cash flows and aims to hold to sell, financial asset with contractual terms that lead to cash flows are solely payments of principal and interest at certain dates, they are classified as fair value through other comprehensive income.
 Financial assets at fair value through other comprehensive income are recognized by adding transaction cost to acquisition cost reflecting the fair value of the financial asset.
 After the recognition, financial assets at fair value through other comprehensive income are remeasured at fair value.
 Interest income calculated with effective interest rate method arising from financial assets at fair value through other comprehensive income and dividend income from equity securities are recorded to income statement.
 "Unrealized gains and losses" arising from the difference between the amortized cost and the fair value of financial assets at fair value through other comprehensive income are not reflected in the income statement of the period until the acquisition of the asset, sale of the asset, the disposal of the asset, and impairment of the asset and they are recognized under the "Accumulated other comprehensive income or expense to be reclassified through profit or loss" under shareholders' equity.
 Equity securities, which are classified as financial assets at fair value through other comprehensive income, that have a quoted market price in an active market and whose fair values can be reliably measured are carried at fair value.
 During initial recognition an entity may irrevocably elect to record the changes of the fair value of the investment in an equity instrument that is not held for trading purposes in the other comprehensive income.
 In the case of this preference, the dividend from the investment is taken into the financial statements as profit or loss.

-Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2019
+Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2020